 The University has an outstanding record of world-leading research and teaching in a wide range of approaches to sustainability and human development, from across the social and natural sciences.

 You will be able to engage with sustainability issues from a variety of disciplinary perspectives – focusing on the social science analyses that are crucial for sustainable development.
 There are also opportunities (but no obligation) to study science courses if you wish.

 Sustainable development refers to the challenges of reducing global inequity and improving wellbeing, while reducing threats to Earth's systems from industrialised production and consumption.

-Effective environmental care, in relation to climate stability, biodiversity and renewal of natural resources, requires the examination of how societies organise social, economic and political activity, how they relate to their surroundings and how they ensure the renewal of natural resources for future generations.
+Effective environmental care, in relation to climate stability, biodiversity and renewal of natural resources, requires the examination of:

 Our programme addresses these global issues primarily through multidisciplinary social science teaching, focusing on the social consequences of current patterns of development and opportunities for change.